jonfrancis-student/IN451_Unit2.Web/README.md

 # IN451 Unit 2 Web Application

 This web application is built as part of the IN451 Unit 2 project using ASP.NET 9.0 MVC, SQL Server, and C#.
-It demonstrates how to interact with a SQL Server database using Windows Authentication.
+It demonstrates how to implement a database schema and create an n-tier application to access the database.
 ## Features
 - **SQL Server Integration:** Connects to a local SQL Server instance (SQLEXPRESS) to interact with the Northwind database.
 - **Windows Authentication:** Uses Windows Authentication for secure database connections, utilizing the current Windows user's credentials for authentication.